Mallorca in April, Es Colomer

 Go on a road trip

 If you’re someone who gets seasick, don’t worry.
-The island has a good road network and April’s a fantastic time for a road trip!
-Not only are the roads quiet compared to the summer months, rental prices are also cheaper and you’ll have more parking spots to choose from.
+The island has excellent roads and April’s a fantastic time for a road trip!
+Not only are the roads quiet compared to the summer months, rental prices are also cheaper and there are more parking spots.
 This makes April a great month to explore beyond Palma and visit its beautiful mountains.

 Mirador Es Colomer